 The equation for gravitational potential energy is:

-- h is the height above the ground in meters
+- h is the height above the ground in metres

 ⇒ Also Read:

 Consider a source mass ‘M’ is placed at a point along the x-axis; initially, a test mass ‘m’ is at infinity.
 A small amount of work done in bringing it without acceleration through a very small distance (dx) is given by